-If your season is based on one or two major events, it is important to taper off the intensity of the training before the event and to focus on the event by doing race-specific training.
-This means finding out as much as you can about the nature of the course, how big the bills are, whether there are any difficult sections, what kind of shoes to wear etc. Your training in the last two weeks should be aimed at producing good quality running on the hard days, with plenty of recovery in between.
+Suppose your season is based on one or two significant events.
+In that case, it is important to taper off the intensity of the training before the event and to focus on the event by doing race-specific training.
+It means finding out as much as you can about the nature of the course, how big the bills are, whether there are any problematic sections, what kind of shoes to wear etc. Your training in the last two weeks should produce good running on the hard days, with plenty of recoveries.
 Have two hard sessions in the penultimate week and only one in the last week done on Tuesday or Wednesday.
 In these sessions, you are trying to get as close as possible to the feeling of the race, practising fast starts, mid-race surges, and bursts over the hills.

-Tactically, front-runners stand much more chance of success in cross-country, because the breaks in continuity allow more chance of getting away.
+Tactically, front-runners stand much more chance of success in cross-country because the breaks in continuity allow more chance of getting away.
 Therefore, you must be committed to a fast pace in the early stages.
 The 'interference effect' is considerable when the number of competitors is large, so if three runners are going for a gap, which will only take two, one has to slip back.
-This means that one person just behind will be pushed back a yard, and this effect goes on down the field so that 100m can be lost in a mile.
-Success in cross-country demands a courageous approach, which is why it is recommended as a way of developing distance running talent.
+It means that one person just behind will be pushed back a yard, which goes on down the field so that 100m can be lost in a mile.
+Success in cross-country demands a bold approach, so it is recommended to develop distance running talent.